novascomp/via/README.md

 A logged in user can generate test dataframes and later download it in both forms (plain text/encrypted)

-The final application will be available on this url https://via.novascomp.synology.me/
+Timetable is available during term on this page https://via.novascomp.synology.me/ The final application will be available there also https://via.novascomp.synology.me/

 #### I am solving this topic (data pseudonymization) in my diploma thesis